Skip to product information

 Seeds

-The sorrel is a perennial wild vegetable and medicinal plant originally from Europe, Asia, North Africa and Australia.
-In antiquity, it was used by the Egyptians, Greeks and Romans.
-Before the introduction of rhubarb from Asia, sorrel was often grown in Europe as a tart stem vegetable.
-In nature, it occurs mainly in fresh and moist acidic locations.
-Cultivated from the wild plant very long ago, this species grows in dense clusters above the ground and forms arrow-shaped, smooth and rich green leaves.
+Sorrel is a perennial wild vegetable and medicinal plant that originally comes from Europe, Asia, North Africa and Australia.
+In ancient times it was used by the Egyptians, Greeks and Romans.
+Before the introduction of rhubarb from Asia, sorrel was often grown in Europe as a sour stem vegetable.
+In nature it occurs mainly in fresh and moist acidic locations.
+This species was cultivated from the wild plant a very long time ago and grows in dense clumps above the ground and forms arrow-shaped, smooth and deep green leaves.
 All parts of the plant, including the seeds, are edible.
 The leaves have a characteristic sour taste and contain a lot of vitamin C and iron.

 General information